aba32824/js101-foundation-with-js/README.md

 ### Even Numbers
 Log all even numbers from 1 to 99, inclusive, to the console, with each number on a separate line.

+### How big is the room?
+Build a program that asks the user to enter the length and width of a room in meters, and then logs the area of the room to the console in both square meters and square feet.

+Note: 1 square meter == 10.7639 square feet